Annie names and Anna names range from straightforward classics to fanciful imports, plus everything in between.

 Anneliese comes from German, a smoosh of Anne and Elizabeth.
 Phonetically, Anneliese sounds more like Annalisa, but most American parents prefer a three-syllable pronunciation: Annalise.
 Viola Davis played Annalise – three syllables – for six seasons in How to Get Away With Murder.

-ANNAMARIE, ANAMARIA, ANNEMARIE, and MARIANNE
+ANNAMARIE, ANAMARIA, and ANNEMARIE

 It doesn’t get much more classic than Ann and Mary, and the two names have been combined many ways over the ages.
 At five syllables, Annamaria is among the longest of girl names, but still feels easy to pronounce.